cyberdnevnik/cyberdnevnik.github.io/_posts/2024-05-17-why-you-need-microsoft-sentinel.md

 ![Sentinel workspace creation — image courtesy of Microsoft](/assets/img/posts/img_why_you_need_microsoft_sentinel/sentinelworkspace.png)
 *Sentinel workspace creation — image courtesy of Microsoft*

-* Voila, now you have a log analytics sworkspace and Sentinel onboarded on your environment.
+* Voila, now you have a log analytics workspace and Sentinel onboarded on your environment.
 Congrats :)

 ## Data Connectors